seancorfield/honeysql/doc/differences-from-1-x.md

 * `honey.sql.helpers` -- helper functions to build the DSL,
 * `honey.specs` -- a description of the DSL using `clojure.spec.alpha`.

+Supported Clojure versions: 1.9 and later.

 ## API Changes

 The primary API is just `honey.sql/format`.
 The `array`, `call`, `inline`, `param`, and `raw` functions have all become standard syntax in the DSL as functions (and their tagged literal equivalents have also gone away because they are no longer needed).

 Other `honeysql.core` functions that no longer exist include: `build`, `qualify`, and `quote-identifier`.
 Many other public functions were essentially undocumented (neither mentioned in the README nor in the tests) and also no longer exist.

 You can now select a non-ANSI dialect of SQL using the new `honey.sql/set-dialect!` function (which sets a default dialect for all `format` operations) or by passing the new `:dialect` option to the `format` function. `:ansi` is the default dialect (which will mostly incorporate PostgreSQL usage over time).
-Other dialects supported are `:mysql` (which has a different quoting strategy and uses a different ranking for the `:set` clause), `:oracle` (which is essentially the `:ansi` dialect but will control other things over time), and `:sqlserver` (which is essentially the `:ansi` dialect but with a different quoting strategy) and .
+Other dialects supported are `:mysql` (which has a different quoting strategy and uses a different ranking for the `:set` clause), `:oracle` (which is essentially the `:ansi` dialect but will control other things over time), and `:sqlserver` (which is essentially the `:ansi` dialect but with a different quoting strategy).
 Other dialects and changes may be added over time.

 > Note: `:limit` and `:offset` are currently in the default `:ansi` dialect even though they are MySQL-specific.
-This is temporary as the dialects are being fleshed out.
-I expect to add `:top` for `:sqlserver` and `:offset` / `:fetch` for `:ansi`, at which point `:limit` / `:offset` will become MySQL-only.
+This will change as the dialects are fleshed out.
+I plan to add `:top` for `:sqlserver` and `:offset` / `:fetch` for `:ansi`, at which point `:limit` / `:offset` will become MySQL-only.

 ## Option Changes